 Step 2: OCR with MODI

-- Connects with your scanner and automatically OCRs after the scanning is complete
+- By connecting to your scanner and automatically running the OCR after the document is completed scanning

 i.
 OCR an Image